straxy/straxy.github.io/_posts/2020-12-29-qemu-board-emulation-part-0.md

 There are many cheap COTS (Commercial Off-The-Shelf) development boards available for playing with and learning Embedded linux: [Raspberry Pi](https://www.raspberrypi.org/), [BeagleBone](https://beagleboard.org/bone), [OrangePi](http://www.orangepi.org/) ...

 The benefit of using COTS platform is that there are **A LOT** of available resources and examples, so one can create (mostly) functional prototype in a very short time.
-And this is good for someone who needs a quick solution for some problem without the need to go go into all the details.
+And this is good for someone who needs a quick solution for some problem without the need to go into all the details.

 <!--more-->